marcellosicbaldi/marcellosicbaldi/README.md

 - 🌱 I am passionate about signal processing, machine learning and deep learning

-- 🔭 I am currently working on Deep Learning applied to EEG processing and decoding
+- 🔭 I am currently working on deep learning applied to EEG processing and decoding

 - 📫 How to reach me: marcellosicbaldi24@gmail.com